Visma-Data-Science/analytics-case/README.md

 We are super happy to have you considering a position in our team.
 The case below should hopefully give you a little insight into some of the most common challenges we face as a team.

 ## Introduction
 The data science department helps Visma teams with various data science related tasks, where our team focuses on delivering *product insights* at scale.
 To accomplish this we utilize [Snowplow](https://github.com/snowplow) open source, Google Cloud services, and [Dataform](https://dataform.co/).
 A big part to deliver this offering is through Google BigQuery where all of our data is stored.
+BigQuery uses a SQL inspired syntax to query the data.

 What is Snowplow?
 All in all, it is a service that tracks, collects and stores behavioral data in a database (read more [here](https://snowplowanalytics.com/)).